-Final design and mitigation plans were provided and the permit was issued with all aforementioned special BMP and mitigation conditions.
-The required water quality monitoring report submissions began in 1992 (Loiederman and Associates, 1992 - 1996).
-While this study had generated a plethora of "keystone"

-regulatory data, the most pertinent are temperature, dissolved oxygen and the RBA as well as the success of stream restoration strategies.
-The historical RBA studies for stations #2, #6, and #10 are summarized in Table 1.
+The very first required water quality monitoring report submissions began in 1992 (Loiederman and Associates, 1992 - 1996).
+While this study had generated a plethora of "keystone" regulatory data, the most pertinent are temperature, DO and the RBA, as well as the success of stream restoration strategies.
+The historical RBA studies for stations #2, #6, and #10 are summarized in Table 1 - and temperature and DO results are summarized in Tables 2 and 3.